seandepagnier/weatherfax_pi/Frontend2.md

 _________________________________

 The current setup for Frontend2 plugins does this:
-- Non-Master branch no tag -> Alpha repository
+- Non-Master branch - Push with no tag -> Alpha repository
-- Non-Master branch with tag -> Beta repository
+- Non-Master branch - Push with tag -> Beta repository
-- Master branch no tag -> Beta repository
+- Master branch - Push with no tag -> Beta repository
-- Master branch with tag -> Prod repository
+- Master branch - Push with tag -> Prod repository

- There are several ways to issue a "tagged push"
+ There are several ways to issue a "push with tag" or "tagged push"
     - See https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:developer_manual:pi_installer_procedure#deploy_to_prod_repository
   $ git commit -am "my last changes")
   $ git tag v[new version number]
-  $ git push <repo-name> <tag-name>  OR  $ git push origin refs/tags/tag_a Not preferred:
+  $ git push <repo-name> <tag-name>  OR
+  $ git push origin refs/tags/tag_a

+Not preferred:
-  $ git push --tags origin master:master  <--- Is not preferred due to pushing all old tags..
+  $ git push --tags origin master:master  <--- Is not preferred due possibility of pushing all old tags..

 Example:
 1. Change version number and date in  CMakeLists.txt .
 Save